 Land acquisition for the WWMA began in 1932.
 Today, the WWMA consists of approximately 27,400 acres, 2,179 acres of which have been added since the completion of the previous master plan in 1977.
-Stateowned lands at WWMA were acquired through purchases, condemnations, land exchanges, and tax forfeiture.
+In the past, state-owned lands at WWMA were acquired through purchases, condemnations, land exchanges, and tax forfeiture.

 More than \$105 million has been spent on land acquisition in the WWMA by the DNR.
 Approximately 86% of the land was purchased through Pittman-Robertson funding, approximately 14% with Game and Fish Fund monies, and less than 1% with Outdoor Heritage Funds.
 The WWMA contained 25,224 acres in 1977 with a projected 13,362 acres remaining to be acquired.
 The 1977 plan listed 5,188 acres of forested slopes and ravines as critical for acquisition and management of the WWMA.
-The purchase of additional land is completed with willing sellers.
+A priority for future acquisitions will be given to lands containing rare habitats, plants, or animal species.
+The purchase of additional lands is completed with willing sellers.

-2. Area Description

-Landscape Context
+B. Area Description Landscape Context

-WWMA is located within the Blufflands Ecological Subsection of the Paleozoic Plateau Section of the Eastern Broadleaf Forest Province.
+WWMA is located within the Blufflands Ecological Subsection of the Paleozoic Plateau Section of the Eastern Broadleaf Forest Province (Figure 2).
 It is part of the Driftless Area, a region in southeast Minnesota, southwest Wisconsin, northeast Iowa, and northwest Illinois that escaped glaciation during the last ice age.
 Over the last 10,000 years, the area became highly eroded and dissected by streams and rivers that are tributaries to the Mississippi River.
 Today, the bluffs and valleys are primarily covered with mixed hardwood forests, with some floodplain forests on the valley floor near the rivers.
 Some uplands contain savannas and prairies, with prairies most prominent on south- to west-facing slopes of the bluffs.
 These open grasslands are often referred to as "goat prairies."

 Within WWMA are three forks of the Whitewater River (South, Middle, and North) that converge near the City of Elba.
 The Whitewater River continues north through the WWMA and enters the Mississippi River near the town of Weaver.
 The Whitewater River is a productive trout stream due to the coldwater springs that feed it.
 Several impounded marshes are in the lower watershed, primarily in the floodplain.
 These shallow basins range in size from 12 to 137 acres; water levels for some basins fluctuate with seasonal conditions, and some are controlled through raising and lowering control structures.
-There are four natural marshes in the northern part of the unit, along the South Fork of the Whitewater River.
+There are several natural marshes in the northern part of the unit.

-Other public lands are near the WWMA, including the Whitewater State Park, to the south of the WWMA on the Middle Fork Whitewater River, and the Richard J. Dorer Memorial Hardwood State Forest, which surrounds WWMA to the northwest and southeast (see Figure 2 map).
+Other public lands are near the WWMA, including the Whitewater State Park, to the south of the WWMA on the Middle Fork Whitewater River, and the Richard J. Dorer Memorial Hardwood State Forest, which surrounds WWMA to the northwest and southeast (see Figure 1 map).
 This land provides important habitat for rare species; the unique characteristics of this landscape have been recognized in several planning initiatives including Audubon Minnesota's Important Bird Areas (IBA) and Minnesota's Wildlife Action Plan (MNWAP).